SAP-samples/teched2023-DA262/exercises/database_explorer/ex2/README.md

     ![](images/AnalyzeSQLScriptCode2.png)

-    *Note that the input parameter is not referenced.*

 ## Exercise 2.5 Using Object Search

 1. Database objects can also be found using **Object Search**.
-The search shown below looks for any objects that use FLIGHTRESERVATION in their schema name in the HDI container.
+The search shown below looks for any objects that use RESERVATION in their name that are functions, procedures, tables, or views.

     ![](images/ObjectSearch.png)